naproche/naproche/README.md

     The result is for the current repository version, and the underlying HW + OS platform.
 The following reference platforms (x86_64) are used for Isabelle2025:
-    - Ubuntu Linux 24.04 LTS with packages `texlive-latex-extra` and `texlive-bibtex-extra`
+    - Ubuntu Linux 18.04 LTS
     - macOS 11 Big Sur
     - Windows 10/11

+    The Isabelle component with its PDF documents has been produced on:
+    - Ubuntu Linux 24.04 LTS with packages `texlive-latex-extra` and `texlive-bibtex-extra`

 * Isabelle Prover IDE